piercefreeman/mountaineer/website/docs/views.md

 ## Typescript Configuration

-If you want to customize how mountaineer builds your view files into raw client-side javascript, add a `tsconfig.json` file.
+If you want to customize how Mountaineer builds your view files into raw client-side javascript, add a `tsconfig.json` file.
 The Typescript website includes a [full list](https://www.typescriptlang.org/tsconfig) of the available options here.
 A good place to start is:

 ```json
 {